DobroPolite/CommAutoPaste/README.md

 # Comment parser
 Hello!
-This code was created to automate comments writing on site, an analogue of YouTube, in short, who understood, he understood.
+This code was created to automate comments writing on site, an analogue of YouTube.

 Below is the indicated position, on the use of this miracle of engineering.